416 Stainless Steel Round Bar Supplier

 2 3/4” 2 13/16” 2 7/8” 2 15/16”

-Useful resistance to dry atmospheres, fresh water and mild alkalies and acids, but less resistant than the equivalent non-free-machining grades.
-Less corrosion resistant than the austenitic grades and also less than 17% chromium ferritic alloys such as Grade 430.
-High sulphur content free machining grades such as 416 are totally unsuitable for marine or other chloride exposure.
-Maximum corrosion resistance is achieved in the hardened condition, with a smooth surface finish.
+• Corrosion Resistance: Useful resistance to dry atmospheres, fresh water, and mild alkalies and acids.
+Less corrosion resistant than equivalent non-free-machining grades, and less than austenitic grades and 17% chromium ferritic alloys such as Grade 430.
+Unsuitable for marine or other chloride exposure.
+Maximum corrosion resistance is achieved in the hardened condition with a smooth surface finish.

-Fair resistance to scaling in intermittent service up to 760°C and up to 675°C in continuous service.
-Not recommended for use in temperatures above the relevant tempering temperature, if maintenance of mechanical properties is important.
+• Heat Resistance: Fair resistance to scaling up to 760°C in intermittent service and up to 675°C in continuous service.
+Not recommended for use above the relevant tempering temperature, where maintenance of mechanical properties is important.

-Grade 416 has poor weldability.
-If welding is necessary use Grade 410 low hydrogen electrodes.
-Pre-heat to 200-300°C. Follow immediately with annealing or re-hardening, or a stress relief at 650-675°C. A better option if the weld is not required to be hard is to use a Grade 309 austenitic stainless steel filler rod
+• Welding: Grade 416 has poor weldability due to its sulphur content.
+If welding is necessary, use Grade 410 low-hydrogen electrodes with a pre-heat of 200-300°C. Follow immediately with annealing, re-hardening, or a stress relief at 650-675°C. Where the weld is not required to be hard, Grade 309 austenitic stainless steel filler rod is a better option.

 Chemical Formula